MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-install-app-for-teams.md

 ## <a name="add-the-business-central-app-to-teams"></a>Add the Business Central app to Teams

-There are two ways to install the Business Central app:
+There are three ways to install the Business Central app:

-**Option 1**
+**Option 1: From a link**

 This option is the quickest way to install the app.